 The short answer is yes, in certain circumstances it’s possible.
 However, there are some key considerations to keep in mind and some clear pros and cons involved in this type of transaction.
 To help you determine whether it’s a good idea for you to purchase property with cryptocurrency, here’s an overview of those considerations and some important details about this type of transaction.

 When and How Can You Purchase Property With Cryptocurrency?

-The first key for purchasing real estate with cryptocurrency is that the seller has to be on board.
+The first key to purchasing real estate with cryptocurrency is that the seller has to be on board.
 There are more and more sellers that are willing to accept cryptocurrency for their homes – in fact, some online listing platforms include an option where sellers can indicate that they will accept cryptocurrency.
-You can search for properties with this filter on or, if you already have a property in mind, it never hurts to ask if the seller is willing to accept cryptocurrency.
+You can search for properties with this filter on or if you already have a property in mind, it never hurts to ask if the seller is willing to accept cryptocurrency.

 If the seller is okay with this type of payment, the next step is finding title insurance and ESCROW companies that deal with cryptocurrency.
 Once you have these, you’re ready to move forward.
 In a way, you can think of this process kind of like you think of Tenant Screening – before you move forward with a deal, you have to gather some key information from the parties involved.